Ukraine's Ambassador to Qatar: This was a brutal and unprovoked act of aggression

-In an exclusive interview with Doha News, Ukraine’s Ambassador to the state of Qatar Mr Andril Kuzmenko speaks about the “illegal war in Ukraine” and the anguish of families who don’t know if their relatives are alive or dead.
+In an exclusive interview with Doha News, Ukraine’s Ambassador to the State of Qatar Mr Andrii Kuzmenko speaks about the “illegal war in Ukraine” and the anguish of families who don’t know if their relatives are alive or dead.

-As Russia steps up its bombardment of Ukraine and more human lives are lost, Kyiev’s Ambassador to Doha, Andril Kuzmenko says the land, sea and air invasion of his country is “shameful and an act of unprovoked aggression.”
+As Russia steps up its bombardment of Ukraine and more human lives are lost, Kyiv’s Ambassador to Doha, Andrii Kuzmenko says the land, sea and air invasion of his country is “shameful and an act of unprovoked aggression.”
 He said the devastating attack on Ukraine, that began on February 24th, despite repeated assurances from Russia that it wouldn’t go to war, didn’t divide Ukrainians but only strengthened their resolve to fight.

 Qatar’s FM calls for protection of Ukraine’s territorial integrity